Matzo on glass plate which reads Bondage and Freedom

 I enjoy tsimmes for Passover – a stew of sweet potatoes and dried fruit.
 This is traditional for Rosh Hashanah for a sweet new year, but I like to make it for Passover too.

-And charoset is one of my favorite dishes too.
+And charoset is one of my favorite Passover recipes.
 The Ashkenazic version is a mix of apples, walnuts, cinnamon, and Kosher wine (or grape juice) that symbolizes the mortar used to build the pyramids.
 Sephardic charoset recipes may include dried fruits, ginger, and other nuts or even be cooked.

 What is Kitniyot?